 Some pros to consider when looking at merchant cash advance for a funding option are –

 - A strong credit score may not be a determining factor

 - Fast Funding (turnaround times up to 72 hours)

 - Requirements for the application are frequently pretty simple and curtail complicated paperwork

-- Unlike bank loans, the application process for MCA’s influence to be fairly quick, and funds are often released very quickly, making them ideal for emergencies or for any other situation where you require cash in a pinch
+- Unlike bank loans, the application process for MCA’s influence is fairly quick, and funds are often released very quickly, making them ideal for emergencies or for any other situation where you require cash in a pinch

-These pros are something to think about if you find your business in a bind and needing access to funds quickly, especially if your personal or business credit is lacking.
-The good news is that it is easier to qualify for a MCA than other funding options.
+These pros are something to think about if you find your business in a bind and need access to funds quickly, especially if your personal or business credit is lacking.
+The good news is that it is easier to qualify for an MCA than other funding options.

 Cons of a Merchant Cash Advance

 With any pros, there are cons to consider.
 While a merchant cash advance may be the only option on the table there are a few things to consider before sighing the dotted line such as –

 - Very high-interest rates (upwards to 200% APR)